Fire and rescue services

 More information:

-Rodents, bats, other vermin and 'yellow fever mosquitoes' can carry diseases that people can catch.
-Avoid contact with such animals in the countryside or at archaeological sites.
+Feral cats, rodents, bats, general vermin and 'yellow fever mosquitoes' can carry diseases that people can catch.
+Avoid contact with such animals, especially in the countryside or at archaeological sites.

 Outbreaks of water-borne, food-borne, insect-borne and other infectious diseases are common in the eastern Mediterranean region and can occasionally occur in Cyprus.